 The Highland Council Ranger Service run events and guided walks throughout the season which aim to raise awareness and appreciation of the scenery, wildlife and heritage of the Highlands of Scotland.
 There are a wide range of events and activities and they are aimed at both local communities and visitors alike.
 Further details of the events in the area can be found on the Countryside Events Page.
-For details of where the Countryside Rangers will be available at local festivals, Highland Games and other community gatherings in 2015 please see the Festivals and Open Days diary.

-There are a number of boat trips available from Lochinver or round about. visit the Summer Isles from Achiltibuie, or the wildlife of Loch Glencoul from Kylesku.
+There are a number of boat trips available from Lochinver or round about.
+Visit the Summer Isles from Achiltibuie, or the wildlife of Loch Glencoul from Kylesku.
 There are trips available round Handa Island from Tarbert, near Scourie.

 The Milky Way can easily be seen as a ribbon of light stretching across the sky, and many fainter stars not visible in more polluted areas are clearly visible here.
 The appearance of the Northern Lights, or Aurora Borealis, while often elusive can be considered to be the height of any star gazing experience.